-Based on the analysis in this Draft RP/EA, the Trustees have made the preliminary determination that all proposed restoration alternatives are either within the range of alternatives and scope of potential environmental consequences analyzed in the PEIS or in Section 5.3.18, and do not have significant adverse impacts.
+Based on the analysis in this Final RP/EA, the Trustees have made the determination that all proposed restoration alternatives are either within the range of alternatives and scope of potential environmental consequences analyzed in the PEIS or in Section 5.3.18, and do not have significant adverse impacts.
 Moreover, the Trustees have fully considered and determined that there are no geographic, project- or site-specific conditions, sensitivities, unique habitat, or resources that warrant additional NEPA analyses beyond which is provided in the PEIS or Section 5.3.18.

-As projects progress, if it is determined that project activities no longer fall within the scope of the PEIS or Section 5.3.18, additional NEPA review may be warranted and would be conducted and provided in a subsequent NEPA document.
+As projects progress (e.g., during the feasibility and design process), if it is determined that project activities no longer fall within the scope of the PEIS or Section 5.3.18, additional NEPA review may be warranted and would be conducted and provided in a subsequent NEPA document subject to public review.